15 Ways You’re Using Disinfectants Wrong

 Bleach will do the trick but only if you use it correctly.
 Many people make the mistake of cleaning with bleach for a short amount of time.
 “Bleach generally takes four-plus minutes of contact time to kill viruses,” says Ledoux.
 “If you use bleach, I [actually] recommend a 10- to 15-minute dwell time.”
 Alcohol concentrations of 60 to 95 percent, on the other hand, take only 30 seconds of contact time to neutralize COVID-19.

 You Use a Disinfectant With a Low Alcohol Concentration

 Eco-friendly products are great, but these cleaning options might not always have a high enough alcohol or bleach concentration to kill COVID-19.
 That’s why reading labels is so important, especially now.
 You should be looking for products that have at least a 70 percent alcohol concentration.
 If you can’t find your normal go-to products?
 “Opt for cleaning alcohol itself, which is normally sold in pharmacies,” advises Ledoux.
 “The content is important because the higher concentration kills the coronavirus in less than one minute.
 Plus, it’s effective, doesn’t leave a residue, and evaporates.”
-Check out these other household products that kill coronavirus, according to Consumer Reports.

 You Don’t Read the Fine Print